×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Estoril, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a small apartment to a large villa.
 Next, you should research the different neighborhoods in Estoril to find one that suits your lifestyle and preferences.
 Some areas may be closer to the beach, while others may be closer to shopping centers or public transportation.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online platforms where you can find listings for rentals or properties for sale in Estoril, such as Idealista, OLX, or Remax Portugal.
 These websites allow you to filter your search based on your preferences, such as the number of bedrooms, price range, and location.
 In addition to online searches, you may also want to consider hiring a real estate agent.
 They can provide valuable local knowledge, help negotiate prices, and guide you through the legal process of renting or buying a property in Portugal.
 When you find a property you're interested in, arrange a viewing.
 This will give you a chance to inspect the property and the surrounding area.
 Finally, once you've found a place you like, you'll need to negotiate the terms of the lease or purchase agreement.
 If you're renting, this will typically involve paying a deposit and the first month's rent upfront.
 If you're buying, you'll need to arrange for a mortgage if necessary, and handle all the legal paperwork involved in purchasing a property.
 Remember, it's important to take your time and not rush the process.
-Finding the right place to live can take time, but it's worth it to find a home that you'll be happy in," said one expat who made the move to Estoril.
+Finding the right place to live can take time, but it's worth it to find a home that you'll be happy in," commented one expat who made the move to Estoril.

 What is a typical expat home or apartment like in Estoril?

 "A typical expat home or apartment in Estoril, is often located in a quiet, residential area, close to the beach and the town center.
 These homes are usually spacious, with multiple bedrooms and bathrooms, a large living area, and a fully equipped kitchen.
 Many of these homes also have a private garden or a terrace with a view of the sea or the surrounding landscape.
 The interiors are often tastefully decorated, with a mix of modern and traditional Portuguese elements.
 Some homes may also have amenities like a swimming pool, a garage, or a gym.
 The buildings themselves are often well-maintained, with a charming, traditional Portuguese exterior.
-Despite being in a residential area, these homes are usually within walking distance of shops, restaurants, and other amenities," remarked one expat who made the move to Estoril.
+Despite being in a residential area, these homes are usually within walking distance of shops, restaurants, and other amenities," said one expat who made the move to Estoril.

 What is the average cost of housing in Estoril?